 Dropped into a ‘@Ford spin class’ where my workout became part of the research they collect to understand how cars and bikes could communicate to share info. #fordtrends #fordtx A photo posted by Betsy Segars (@lipglosshighheels) on

-Thursday, we got hands on with the Ford products.
-After a morning get breakfast get together, Ford had 50 vehicles waiting for us.
-More on that tomorrow.
+Thursday, we got hands-on with the Ford products.
+After a morning breakfast, Ford had 50 vehicles waiting for us.
+My sister and I drove the streets of San Francisco in a bright orange Ford Mustang.
+It was amazing.

 Thank Ford for the invite.
 Forward with Ford was an eye-opening experience.
 We are on the verge of a massive tech revolution.
 How we live, function, communicate, and move is evolving.
 It was great to see a glimpse of what could be, as well as what is already in the works to happen in the near future.